EmilWalewski/TriangleCheckerAndBlogWebApplication/README.md

 Additional information:

--Embedded H2 Database added by maven dependency
+-Embedded H2 Database is added by maven dependency
 -In application I created interface using bootstrap